rmcd1024/daily_precipitation_totals/README.md

 What is this?
 -------------

 The purpose of this document is to illustrate the computation of daily precipitation totals using Automated Surface Observation System (ASOS) [data from Iowa State](https://mesonet.agron.iastate.edu/ASOS/).
+(This data is the source for the `weather` dataframe in the `nycflights13` R package.)

 You should be aware that the concept of a "daily precipitation total" is fraught.
 If you are interested, there is a [presentation on the topic](https://mesonet.agron.iastate.edu/present/130903_isu/isumet_fall2013_web.pdf) by Daryl Herzmann from Iowa State.
 I think the phrase "down the rabbit hole" occurs to everyone who looks into this topic.

 History
 -------

-Official historical precipitation data, by weather station, is available from the [NOAA](https://www.ncdc.noaa.gov/cdo-web/).
+Official historical daily precipitation data, by weather station, is available from the [NOAA](https://www.ncdc.noaa.gov/cdo-web/).
 The system requires you to submit a request after which they email you a link.
 It is clunky but fairly quick.

 Computing LGA precipitation totals from ASOS data
 -------------------------------------------------